gistol/FlowBoard/README.md

 # Clone the project

-run composer install and edit your .env file to the required settings.
+run -> composer install

+Edit your .env file to the required settings.
 See .env.dist for more information.

-run npm install
+run -> npm install

+run -> npm run build

 ## Creation of the hosts: